Karen Clark, voice

 Peter Maund, percussion

-Conservatory of Music and music, folklore, and ethnomusicology at the University
+Music and music, folklore and ethnomusicology at the University of California, Berkeley.

-Anonymous 4, Chanticleer, Davka, The Harp Consort, Hesperion XX, Philharmonia Baroque
+Chanticleer, Davka, El Mundo, The Harp Consort, Hesperion XX, Kitka, Los Cenzontles, Musica Pacifica,

-Orchestra and Voices of Music.
-Presenters and venues include Cal Performances,
+Philharmonia Baroque Orchestra and Voices of Music, among others.
+Presenters and venues include

-Carnegie Hall, Celtic Connections (Glasgow), Cervantino Festival (Guanajuato, Mexico),
+Cal Performances, Carnegie Hall, Celtic Connections (Glasgow); Cervantino Festival (Guanajuato),

-Palacio Congresos (Madrid), Queen Elizabeth Hall (London), and Tage Alter Musik
+Lincoln Center; Palacio Congresos (Madrid); Queen Elizabeth Hall (London); and Tage Alter Musik (Regensburg).

-He has served on the faculty of the University of California, Berkeley, as well as
+(Indiana University Press, 2000).
+He has served on the faculty of the University of California, Berkeley

 Eric Mentzel, voice